quesadagranja/quesadagranja.github.io/_posts/2015-05-03-when-penguins-pooh.md

 The research made it possible to calculate this pressure, which can reach up to 60 kPa (kilopascals).
 To get an idea, 60 kPa is a load equivalent to half the recommended pressure in a regulation soccer ball; or almost the pressure inside an incandescent light bulb; or even three times the pressure of the sound produced by the explosion of the Krakatoa volcano 160 km away.

 So, let's be cautious: the next time we see the inanimate gaze of a penguin in a TV documentary, let's remember that under its tail a small Krakatoa is hiding, about to explode.

-_This post is an adaptation and translation from Spanish of an older article I wrote in 2015 on Blogger._